danoszz/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*

+* Good: the intial question and listening to the user
+* Bad: the later reactions based on users questions
 ### What worked well about the controller and what didn't?

 \*\**your answer here*\*\*

+* Good: quick response time
+* Bad: the inconsistent output

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 \*\**your answer here*\*\*

+Self-learning part based on persons voice, interactions and questions.

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 \*\**your answer here*\*\*

+Syncing to public API for confirmation or check in database if similiar events happenings.